What is the best soil to buy for your garden?

 • Doesn’t take up much space on the driveway

-• Can be closed to avoid getting wet in the rain
+• The bag can be closed to avoid rain

 Cons

 • They are very expensive compared to other bulk soils as the delivery fee is built into each bag.
-Therefore, if you buy multiple bags you are paying for delivery fees on each bag, even if it’s just being delivered once.
+Therefore, if you need more than one yard and buy multiple bags you’re paying for delivery fees on each bag, even if it’s just being delivered once.

 • Often the type of soil is limited to what the company has to offer